Sudden spreading of infections in an epidemic model with a finite seed fraction: Summary

 \section{Summary}

 In this paper, we studied the spreading behaviors of the SWIR model in the RRGs.
 As previous studies have shown, the SWIR model starting from a single infected node exhibits a discontinuous transition at a certain infection rate, but when starting from a finite fraction of infected seeds, the model shows three different regimes that depends on the infection rate: the local epidemic phase, $\lambda<\lambda_c$, where clusters of removed nodes remains finite; the low global epidemic phase, $\lambda_c < \lambda < \lambda_d$, where a giant cluster of removed nodes (i.e., a giant R cluster) exists but the total fraction of removed nodes remains small; and the high global epidemic phase, $\lambda > \lambda_d$, where a giant R cluster occupies a large part of the network.
 We showed numerically that the first transition at $\lambda_c$ is continuous in the same manner as an ordinary percolation transition, and that the second transition at $\lambda_d$ is discontinuous.
 We formulated AMEs for the present model in order to demonstrate that the phase transition critically depends on both the degree of the underlying network and the fraction of initial seeds: the discontinuous transition disappears when the degree is small or when the seed fraction is large.

-We focused on a simple version of the original SWIR model ($\kappa=0$, $\lambda_1=\lambda_2=\lambda$, and $\mu=1$).
-However, the present results are expected to hold true for the SWIR model itself.
-In \cite{hasegawa2014discontinuous}, we have studied a multi-stage independent cascade model, which corresponds to a discrete-time SWIR model of $\lambda_2=\kappa+\lambda_1$, and observed the same behavior, i.e., a discontinuous change of the order parameter in a percolating region.
+The coexistence of continuous transition (at $\lc$) and discontinuous transition (at $\ld$) is characteristic of the SWIR model with multiple seeds.
+If there is no additional state W of the SWIR model (the SIR model), a discontinuity at $\ld$ is not observed and there is only continuous transition of percolation \cite{hasegawa2016outbreaks}.
+If the SWIR epidemic starts with a single seed or infinitesimal seed fraction, the percolation of R nodes is absorbed by the discontinuous transition at $\ld$.